smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 ; rbp-40 : temp y coordinate, 4 bytes
 {% endhighlight %}

-By allocating 4 bytes per variable, there is no need to extend the stack allocation because of the current 16-bytes alignement.
+By allocating 4 bytes per variable, there is no need to extend the stack 🥞 allocation because of the current 16-bytes alignement.
-Then, we write our double nested for that iterates of the coordinates :
+Then, we write our double nested "for" loop that iterates of the coordinates :

 <div class="code_frame"> create_window_assembly.s | Assembly x86-64 </div>
 {% highlight nasm linenos %}